 Enabling caching on your website (in case you are using WordPress - we highly recommend LiteSpeed Cache)

-Disk throughput (I/O) is a limit on how fast data can be written/read, while IOPS stands for input/output operations per second.
-Both of these limits are crucial when measuring disk performance.
-When you reach the maximum threshold for available I/O and IOPS, your website starts working slower, similar to when the CPU threshold is reached.
-For this reason, the same solutions mentioned above apply when addressing high I/O and IOPS usage.
+Disk I/O, or disk throughput is a limit on how fast data can be written/read.
+This limit is crucial when measuring disk performance.
+When you reach the maximum threshold for available I/O, your website starts working slower, similar to when the CPU threshold is reached.
+For this reason, the same solutions mentioned above apply when addressing high I/O usage.

 RAM and Processes